 - Add to pot of cold water and bring to a boil. *If you plan to freeze them, see below

-- Boil for at least 10 minutes (time it from the time the water is a full boil) but no longer than 15 minutes.
+- Boil for at least 10 minutes in a large pot of salted water (time it from the time the water is a full boil) but no longer than 15 minutes.

-- Drain and pat dry. * They will be a little darker green in color.
+- Drain and pat dry. * They will be a little darker green in color (more of a bright green).
 They are now ready to sauté.
 (See recipe card for instructions)

-Because fiddleheads only come around once a year and the season is short, I like to buy a lot and freeze them.
+Because fiddleheads only come around once a year and it's a short season in early spring, I like to buy a lot and freeze them.
 However, they require blanching (quick cooking, then plunging into cold water prior to freezing).

 To prepare fiddleheads for freezing:

-- Immediately put into a bowl of ice cold water.
+- Immediately put into a bowl of water (that's ice cold) or an ice bath.

 - Remove with a slotted spoon onto paper towel and pat dry with more paper towel.